pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 ### Principle 3: Measure Capability Growth, Not Just Output

 Here's a stat that should make every engineering leader uncomfortable: the 2025 DORA report found that despite 90% AI adoption across surveyed teams, AI correlated with a 1.5% *decrease* in delivery throughput and a 7.2% *reduction* in delivery stability.
 Output metrics said everything was fine.
 The systems were degrading underneath.
 DORA's response was to abandon its linear performance rankings entirely, replacing them with team archetypes that blend delivery performance with human factors.
 If the most influential engineering metrics framework in the world is moving away from pure output measurement, your organization should too.

-This is where most organizations fail.
-Their entire performance infrastructure measures output: sprint velocity, story points, deployment frequency, cycle time.
-None of it measures whether an engineer is developing the judgment they'll need in two years.
-And what you don't measure, you don't manage — and what you don't manage quietly atrophies.
+I learned this the hard way.
+For the first two months after our AI rollout, every dashboard looked great — PRs merged faster, cycle time dropped, deployment frequency climbed.
+Then we had a production incident that should have been caught in review.
+The engineer who'd approved the PR told me he'd been averaging 15 reviews a day and "the AI code all looks the same after a while."
+Our output metrics had been hiding a capability problem.

 Add capability metrics alongside output metrics:

-**Code review quality.** Track whether an engineer's reviews are catching meaningful issues versus rubber-stamping approvals.
-Improving scores signal deepening system understanding.
+**Code review quality.** Track whether reviews are catching meaningful issues versus rubber-stamping approvals.
+After that incident, this became the first metric I added to our team health dashboard.

 **Incident resolution depth.** When engineers respond to incidents, are they following runbooks or contributing root cause analysis?
 Track the complexity they can resolve independently over time.

 **Architecture decision participation.** Are mid-levels contributing to ADRs (Architecture Decision Records)?
 Are they raising trade-offs the team hadn't considered?
-This directly signals developing judgment.

 **AI usage patterns.** Engineers who use AI primarily for generation ("write this for me") develop differently from those who use it for exploration ("explain this," "compare approaches," "what could go wrong here").
 You don't need to surveil individual prompts — but you can build team norms that push toward exploratory use.
-On my team, when engineers started using AI to produce more of the wrong thing faster, that was the wake-up call.
-We needed to measure *how* people worked with AI, not just what they shipped.
+When my team was producing more of the wrong thing faster, we needed to measure *how* people worked with AI, not just what they shipped.

 ## Where to Start: A 90-Day Plan